oauthstuff/app2app-evolution/README.md

    and the website was opened in the Chrome browser the user will be redirected to the app without an app selection dialog.
-If no app with Android App Link is installed the URL will open in the Chrome browser.
+If no app with Android App Link is installed the session will continue in Chrome browser.

    If the website was opened in another browser, the user will be redirected to the website and not the app.